p2635/AdventOfCode2022/day2/README.md

 Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?

+# Part 2 Notes

+- Given a letter (XYZ), I need to determine the outcome (Win/Lose/Draw).
+- Given the opponent's move and the outcome, I need to determine the right move to make.
+- Total score calculation remains the same.

 # Problems

 - `__init__.py` is required if you want to import modules for python
 - I wanted to implement rock, paper, scissors as a dict lookup.
 But my coding skills are too weak, I got too frustrated.
 Best to start simple and improve later.
+- A lot of frustration wanting to code beautifully, including doing unit tests.
+In the end, I focused more on solving the problem rather than implementing clean code.